 While shopping for flat feet shoes, you will have to pay keen attention on selecting a running shoe that meets with your condition.
 You should ensure that the shoes address three key features: stability, motion control and support.

 In the flat feet footwear industry, the term stability refers to the ability that the shoe has for minimizing overpronation.
-Stability shoes have a medial post incorporated in the midsole.
+Stability shoes for flat feet have a medial post incorporated in the midsole.
 Each brand makes stability running shoes that are different from the other.
 To add stability to flat feet shoes, manufacturers include dual density foam below the middle side of the arch.
 The strip of foam is easily identifiable as a darker piece in the midsole of the shoe.

 Shoes with Motion Control are the most advanced in terms of addressing the needs of flat-footed individuals.
 They offer additional cushioning, support and compensation for overpronation.